About Robert Fisher

 Background

 His background spans greenhouse and glasshouse engineering, HVACD and building systems, controls architecture and commissioning, product and platform development, testing, validation, and performance engineering, and technical leadership in complex, high-risk environments.
 That breadth is part of the value: it allows him to step into unfamiliar or cross-disciplinary systems quickly and understand what actually matters.
+It includes serving as Director of Technology & Engineering at Ceres Greenhouse Solutions.

 Robert does not only understand how systems are designed.
 He understands how they are tested, how they behave in the field, where they fail, and what it takes to make them hold up under real operating conditions.